Isaac Wake

 Sir Isaac Wake (1580/81 – 1632) was an English diplomat and political commentator.
 He served as ambassador to Savoy for sixteen years, and later as ambassador to France.
+His brother Lionel Wake was a merchant in Antwerp.

 Early life

 Isaac Wake was the second son of Arthur, son of John Wake of Hartwell, Northamptonshire, a descendant of the lords of Blisworth.
 His father, a canon of Christ Church and master of St. John's Hospital in Northampton, was rector of Great Billing in Northamptonshire until 1573, when he was deprived for nonconformity; he afterwards lived for many years in Jersey.
 Born in 1580 or 1581, Isaac Wake entered Christ Church, Oxford in 1593, and graduated B.A. in 1597; he was elected fellow of Merton College, Oxford in 1598, and graduated M.A. in 1603.
 In 1604 he became a student at the Middle Temple, and on 14 December 1604 was elected public orator of Oxford University.
 He took part in the reception of King James in 1605, delivering an oration "at the Hall-stair's foot in Christ Church."
 The king seems to have thought his oratory polished, if soporific.
 In 1607, he delivered a funeral oration on John Rainolds.